TriplyDB/Documentation/docs/ratt/index.md

 Notice that strings that encode a number are correctly transformed, and non-empty strings that do not encode a number are transformed to `null`.
 Most of the time, this is exactly the behavior that you want in a linked data pipeline.
 When [creating statements](#create-statements) later, no statement will be created for entries that have value `null`.
 See the [section on working with null values](#null-values) for more information.

 Also notice that the empty string is cast to the number zero.
 Most of the time, this is *not* what you want.
-If you want to prevent this transformation from happening, and you almost certainly do, you must [proces this data conditionally](#process-data-conditionally).
+If you want to prevent this transformation from happening, and you almost certainly do, you must [process this data conditionally](#process-data-conditionally).

 <h5 id="translation-table">Change values using a known translation table</h5>